The Fate of Entanglement: Separable set

-We can argue in full generality that the entanglement dynamics after a quench from a pure product state typically follows a rise-and-fall behavior.
+To complement the discussion of late-time dynamics, we can argue in full generality that the multiparty entanglement dynamics after a global quench from a pure product state typically follows a rise-and-fall behavior.
 For early times, we consider the evolution of the system with parameter $s=t^{-1}$.
 The ``final'' state of this evolution is the initial state of the quench, namely a pure product state with rank one, i.e., not full rank.
 As we previously discussed, such states lie on the boundary, or the shore, of the separable continent.
 Therefore, there is no entanglement sudden death in this evolution.
 Looking back at the quench protocol with time as the parameter, this implies that entanglement is generated at $t=0^+$ after the quench.
-As discussed above, at late times the state typically lands on the continent, or in very shallow waters at a finite time, yielding an entanglement sudden death or strong suppression.
-These early- and late-time behaviors result in the rise-and-fall dynamics of entanglement, which have been observed for simple entanglement measures in numerous systems~\cite{yu2009sudden,ma2012entanglement,alba2019quantum,murciano2022quench,PBC22,parez2023analytical,sang2023ultrafast}.
+As discussed above, in numerous situations, the state typically lands on the continent at late times, or in very shallow waters at a finite time, yielding an entanglement sudden death or strong suppression.
+These early- and late-time behaviors result in the rise-and-fall dynamics of entanglement, which have been observed for simple entanglement measures in various systems~\cite{yu2009sudden,ma2012entanglement,alba2019quantum,murciano2022quench,PBC22,parez2023analytical,sang2023ultrafast}.